-Hive Equipment Irradiation for American Foul Brood (AFB) is scheduled for Monday, March 18th, 2019 at 10:30 AM
+Hive Equipment loading for Irradiation for American Foul Brood (AFB).

 Please note that MCBAPA has American Foul Brood Test Kits available.
 If you need some, contact Scott Famous by email at firstname.lastname@example.org.

-If you plan to irradiate boxes with honey in them, you must wrap them securely.
+If you plan to irradiate boxes with honey in them, you must wrap them securely in heavy gauge plastic.
 Click here to see the new instructions.

 Plan now to irradiate your American Foul Brood (AFB) infected or potentially infected equipment.
 The processing is typically scheduled for early March each year in order to have equipment ready prior to the arrival of spring packages.
-Please contact Mark Antunes to confirm your spot at (484) 955-0768 or by email at email@example.com.
-See below for details and costs to participate.
+Please contact Tim Ferris from CCBA tto express interest by email at email@example.com See below for details and costs to participate.
 For a printable version, click here.

-Check out the new MCBAPA video about Hive Irradiation.
+Check out the new video about Hive Irradiation.

 AFB is a bacterial contamination of the hive that destroys the brood.
 The spore-forming bacteria Paenibacillus larvae ssp. larvae are ingested by larvae under 3 days old through the ingestion of bacterial spores in their food.
 The bacterial spores germinate in the guts of the larvae and the vegetative form of the bacteria feed on the larvae, killing them.
 The vegetative bacteria also die, but not before releasing as many as 100 million spores per larvae.
 Bees cleaning the contaminated cells spread the spores throughout the hive, and contaminate brood food, thus spreading the bacteria quickly throughout the hive.
 As the hive weakens, the hive may be robbed by invading bees, thus spreading the contamination to other hives.
 Similarly, beekeepers can spread the disease through their tools or transfer of hive components to other hives, or through feeding bees contaminated honey.
 In the spore form, the bacteria can survive for more than 40 years in honey and beekeeping equipment.
 Although pharmaceuticals have been developed for AFB, there is controversy for their use, as some bacterial resistance has been observed.
 Other methods such as scorching the interior of the hive, dipping in bleach or paraffin have also been tried, but rely heavily on adequate coverage and penetration of the affected surfaces.
 Therefore, prior to the advent of irradiation, the only sure control mechanism had been burning the hive and equipment.